 In the Garden

 Plant it in an herb garden, flower bed, or container.
-Let Mexican tarragon be the bright spot in your herb garden, which often needs a boost by summer’s end.
+Let tarragon be the bright spot in your herb garden, which often needs a boost by summer’s end.
 The upright plants pair well with other fall bloomers such as pineapple sage.
 Plants bloom lightly in the spring, then profusely in the fall.

 Soil, Planting, and Care